In addition to NIH, common sources of funds for research are private foundations and organizations.

 Health and Human Services.
 The Federal Government has many funding opportunities other than NIH, including from the Department of Health and Human Services.
 Most of these opportunities can be found on the website grants.gov.
 Within DHHS, the Administration for Children and Families has a discretionary funding program that supports a wide range of research relevant to social work.

 New York Community Trust.
 The New York Community Trust provides two unique opportunities for social work researchers, offering up to 20K for a one year project or 40K for a two-year project.
 The Silberman Fund Faculty Grant Program supports projects to advance social knowledge and education, and has unique funding themes each year.
 The FAHS-Beck Fund for research and experimentation funds research on developing, evaluating or disseminating interventions in the U.S. or Canada.
+View the full list of the Trust's current Requests for Proposals.

 Council on Social Work Education.
 The Council on Social Work Education generally offers student funding opportunities, but also has a Scholars Program which funds faculty projects, for both junior and senior faculty.
 They particularly seek faculty looking to supplement sabbatical funding.